dereuromark/CakePHP-Payment-Plugin/readme.markdown

 This way they can be maintained separately.
 Not only this plugin but also the technology/protocol itself is under heavy maintenance and still changing from time to time.

-It could become a complete "payment" plugin combining all methods and services one day...
+It could become a complete "Payment" plugin combining all methods and services one day...

 I spent quite a few days developing this plugin and testing all features.
 Feel free to donate if you use this plugin